 This is an online anonymous feedback resource, which can be accessed from any device.
 You can access Padlet via the following link: https://padlet.com.
 The easiest template to use for feedback is the KWL chart.
-You can edit the headings to add questions e.g. 'What could be improved on the course?', 'What do vou love about the course?'. or vou can be more specific with your questions if there is a particular topic vou want feedback on.
+You can edit the headings to add questions e.g. 'What could be improved on the course?'.
+'What do you love about the course?', or you can be more specific with your questions if there is a particular topic vou want feedback on.